mklrm/PortableLDAPTools/README.md

 Automatically asks for things like server name and port, username, password (you're allowed to skip this) and saves them to a config file.

-Allows multiple connection to be configured in its single configuration file saved to My Documents or home dir.
+Allows multiple connection configurations to be stored in the .xml file saved to My Documents or home dir.

 ## Usage

 As this is supposed to be something you use to quickly and easily get things done on the command line I'll be using aliases in the examples.

-When a command that modifies anything is run a list of the changes that are about to be made will be shown and the user asked to confirm, cancel or pick from an interactive menu which changes to make and which to discard.
+When a command that modifies anything is run, a list of the changes that are about to be made will be displayed and the user is asked to confirm, cancel or modify the list of changes about to be committed.

 I won't be listing all of the commands, you can get the aliases by running: